znezniV/znezniv.github.io/_posts/2018-02-21-Spatial-Interaction-Module.md

 So again here, we split into a group that was focusing on the concept and one person that was working on the technical implementation of the prototype.

 The concept group started to bring down the concept to paper and start to draw initial sketches of the interface.
 Also here, the sketch contains a short explanation of the scientific theory behind the kind of puzzle.
 From left to right samples should be placed in chronological order and from top to bottom in the various categories of the nightingale songs (alpha, beta, gamma, omega).
-The users need to order the songs in correct order of the categories by listening to the samples but the order inside of the samples inside of the categories doesn't matter.
+The users need to sort the songs in correct order of the categories by listening to the samples but the order inside of the samples inside of the categories doesn't matter.
 ![UI Sketch]({{ site.url }}/assets/posts/spatial-interaction/sketch-first-ui.jpg)

 In a further step we tried to align the story in our mind into levels of the life of a bird starting as a baby copying from their close environment, practice new songs in Africa in the winter, young male that wants to impress the females and as older mated nightingale that randomly sings and tries to defend his territory.